Dutch IT Support - Dublin's Fair City

 Why Work Abroad?

 I was originally trying to get a job in the Netherlands but after getting rejected several times I was terribly disappointed and that’s when Careertrotter found me!
-Recruiters from Careertrotter kept in touch with me by knowing where I was applying, calling and emailing me frequently to keep updated in what I was doing, and considering what companies abroad I would work for and where I would like to live if going abroad for a top language job.
-Careertrotter was able to help me get an IT support job in Ireland.
+Recruiters from Careertrotter kept in touch with me by knowing where I was applying, calling and emailing me frequently to keep updated on what I was doing, and considering what companies abroad I would work for and where I would like to live if going abroad for multilingual jobs.
+Careertrotter was able to help me get an IT support job here in Irland's capital.

 How did Careertrotter help you?

-The service from Careertrotter was helpful because they were the one's to find me and be able to set me up with this great Dutch IT job in Dublin!
-What made me want to go abroad was Careertrotter convincing me that Ireland was one of the best places for my IT career and that a language job in Ireland is something for me!
+The service from Careertrotter was helpful because they were the ones to find me and be able to set me up with this great Dutch IT job in Dublin!
+What made me want to go abroad was Careertrotter convincing me that Ireland was one of the best places for my IT career and that a multilingual job in Ireland is something for me!

 I already lived in Ireland before I had this job and I also lived and worked in Italy, and had a job in the Netherlands where I am originally from.
 I started to work as a Dutch IT support in Dublin in September 2012.